 It didn’t take more than 5 minutes for us to agree to a 10-hour sail down south to the island of Crete instead.
 Once on the island of Crete, we could find a safe place to put the boat and take a ferry to Santorini for a day or two.
 Or, at least, that was the plan!

 Our ground track from Astipalia to Crete was a straight line down!
-For the first half we did a steady 6 knots and the second have we were well over 8 knots, hitting 9 from time to time.
+For the first half, we did a steady 6 knots and the second have we were well over 8 knots, hitting 9 from time to time.
 It was our best sail to date!

-Hubby and I thought that we’d have to enter our destination marina in the dark, but arrived several hours before our original estimates.
+We thought that we’d have to enter our destination marina in the dark, but arrived several hours before our original estimates.

-On the sail towards Crete we passed only one other vessel – a cargo ship that crossed our path within ¾ of a mile from us.
+On the sail towards Crete, we passed only one other vessel – a cargo ship that crossed our path within ¾ of a mile from us.
 Other than the ship, we saw a few barren islands and the rest was open sea.